 To assist Site Owners and content editors, we will document the set of features and layouts we audit so that this can be referred to as a defined set where accessibility is verified.
 Editors can then select any of this set, in confidence that it will be compliant from a technical perspective.

 For other supported but not audited variants, such as other page layout options, we will continue to test during our ongoing development work.
-If, as a result of your own website content testing, you discover any technical issues we may have missed, please report them to us in the normal way via email@example.com and we will correct them.
+If, as a result of your own website content testing, you discover any technical issues we may have missed, please contact us to report them and we will correct them.
 Please include the relevant detail of the feature and checker report.

 Following the audit, and in line with the new format set out by the Government Digital Service, we will be updating the Mosaic platform accessibility statement.